Making an enquiry

 English Language Requirements

-Graduate students need to spend a minimum period residing within 25 miles of Oxford’s city centre (Carfax Tower) during term.
-For a DPhil the minimum period is six terms; for an MSc by Research it is three terms.
+Full-time graduate students need to spend a minimum period residing within 25 miles of Oxford’s city centre (Carfax Tower) during term.
+For a DPhil the minimum period is six terms.